quinscape/domainql-form/docs/component-reference.md

  Name | Type | Description
 ------|------|-------------
-errorMessage | string | Error message to render for this form group. formGroupClass | string | Marker class for the form group, (default is "form-group")
+errorMessages | array | Error messages to render for this form group. formGroupClass | string | Marker class for the form group, (default is "form-group")